broskos/registry-image-tags/README.md

 Troubleshooting
  * JSONDecodeError: If you receive an error regarding property names or double quotes, ensure that you used the opm render command correctly.
 The script is specifically designed to handle the multi-object JSON stream produced by opm.
  * FileNotFoundError: Ensure catalog.json is in the same folder as parser.py.
-Would you like me to add a section on how to export this output directly to a CSV file?